ellysh/video-game-bots/ClickerBots/README.md

 # Clicker Bots

 Now we will consider the simplest for implementation type of bots that is called clickers.
-You can find a description of the widespread developer's tools for this kind of bots here.
-Also OS level embedding data and output devices capture approaches are considered here with examples.
-We will write simple prototype of a clicker bot for Lineage 2 MMORPG game.
-It will help us to understand the pros and cons of the clicker bots.
-Finally, techniques of the anti-cheat protection systems for opposing clicker bots will be described.
+Here you will find an overview of the widespread developer's tools for this kind of bots.
+Also approaches to embed OS level data and to capture output devices are considered here with examples.
+We will write simple prototype of clicker bot for Lineage 2 MMORPG game.
+It will help us to understand pros and cons of clicker bots.
+Finally, techniques of the anti-cheat protection systems to block clicker bots will be described.

-This is list of sections in the chapter:
+This is a list of sections in the chapter:

 * [Tools](tools.md)
 * [OS Level Embedding Data](os-level-embedding-data.md)